Healthdirect Free Australian health advice you can count on.

 You need a prescription from your doctor to buy medicines for erectile dysfunction.
 You can buy these medicines from a store-based pharmacy or reputable online pharmacy with a prescription.

 Medicines bought on the internet without a prescription may be of poor quality or not contain the ingredients they claim to.
-They may contain ingredients that are not safe when taken in combination with other medicines you take, or because of certain medical conditions.
+They may contain ingredients that are not safe to take with other medicines you take, or because of certain medical conditions.

 If you're concerned about a counterfeit medicine, report it to the Therapeutic Goods Administration.